jseidman/cmapi/deploy/README.md

 **General:**
 * Add HA support, including HDFS and YARN.
+* Add functionality to allow specifying a license for upload or enabling the trial license.
 * Add ability to specify the CDH version to deploy.
 * Add additional error checking and validation to code.
 * Add ability to deploy multiple clusters.